Certified Fraud Examiner (CFE) Credential

 -

-How do I know if I am eligible to become a CFE?
+How do I know if I’m eligible to become a CFE?

-Qualifications for becoming a CFE include having high moral character and meeting minimum professional and academic requirements.
-Your eligibility for certification is based on a point system that awards credit for education, professional credentials and fraud-related experience.
-Read more about the qualifications.
+In addition to passing a rigorous examination, candidates must demonstrate high moral character and meet specific professional and academic requirements to qualify for the CFE credential.
+Eligibility is determined through a point system that awards credit for education, relevant professional credentials and fraud-related experience.
+Read more about the qualifications and check your eligibility using the Points Calculator.

 -